 At Walk Without Pain, we offer a variety of options for orthotics in Brisbane, and these all come in at different price points.
 Our cheapest orthotic option is the Component Orthotic, where your podiatrist will choose prefabricated components to treat your plantar fasciitis.
 These are usually quick to make, although the downside is that they are often chunky and thick as this component cannot be customised.

-However, a Measured Orthotic gives you a customisable orthotic that is done by using a high-tech computer program that takes a model of your feet.
+However, a Custom Orthotic gives you a customisable orthotic that is done by using a high-tech computer program that takes a model of your feet.
 They can be customised according to the thickness, flexibility, fit, contour and degree of correction, so they are an excellent option for many of our patients.

 At Walk Without Pain, we also have Copythotic, which copies an existing orthotic device and can make small adjustments.
 A great advantage is that they can be made firmer or softer to make your orthotics more comfortable and functional.

 We can also offer injections and medication for relief from plantar fasciitis, and each practice has a podiatrist who can prescribe medicines.

 Finally, we can offer shockwave therapy, which often provides relief from the chronic pain of your plantar fasciitis.